NoorainSadiya/Flashcards/REPORT.md

 ## Team

-- Name(s): Your Name(s)
+- Name(s): Sadiya Noorain
-- AID(s): A12345678
+- AID(s): A20552054

 ## Self-Evaluation Checklist

 Tick the boxes (i.e., fill them with 'X's) that apply to your submission:

-- [ ] The app builds without error
+- [X] The app builds without error
-- [ ] I tested the app in at least one of the following platforms (check all that apply):
+- [X] I tested the app in at least one of the following platforms (check all that apply):
-  - [ ] iOS simulator / MacOS
+  - [X] iOS simulator / MacOS
   - [ ] Android emulator
-- [ ] Decks can be created, edited, and deleted
+- [X] Decks can be created, edited, and deleted
-- [ ] Cards can be created, edited, sorted, and deleted
+- [X] Cards can be created, edited, sorted, and deleted
-- [ ] Quizzes work correctly
+- [X] Quizzes work correctly
-- [ ] Decks and Cards can be loaded from the JSON file
+- [X] Decks and Cards can be loaded from the JSON file
-- [ ] Decks and Cards are saved/loaded correctly from/to a SQLite database
+- [X] Decks and Cards are saved/loaded correctly from/to a SQLite database
-- [ ] The UI is responsive to changes in screen size
+- [X] The UI is responsive to changes in screen size

 ## Summary and Reflection

-Replace this paragraph with a brief summary of notable implementation decisions you made and any additional notes that might help us evaluate your submission, including what you weren't able to get working correctly.
+In this submission, I created a Flutter app for managing flashcards within decks.
+Users can add, edit, delete, and sort flashcards alphabetically.
+The app uses `StatefulWidgets` to update the display when changes are made.
+However, data persistence is not implemented yet, so flashcards won't save between sessions.
+While the main features work, there is room for improvement in error handling and the overall design for better user experience.

-Replace this paragraph with notes on what you enjoyed/disliked, found challenging, or wish you had known before starting this MP.
+I enjoyed working on this project because it helped me improve my Flutter skills and learn more about app development.
+However, I disliked using SQLite.
+I wish I had known more about alternative data storage options before starting this project.